hiphops-io/hiphops-io.github.io/docs/integrations/github.md

   input:
     repo: backend # String - The name of the repository the PR is in
     pr_number: 55 # Number - The PR number
     merge_comment_title: Auto-merged this PR! # Optional string - The commit message title that will provided with the merge.
-Defaults to the PR title
+Default: PR title
     head_sha: 939abcd18feaa12345bdb # Optional string - The SHA the branch head must be at for the merge to proceed, to prevent race conditions.
 If not provided the merge will proceed without checking the SHA
-    merge_method: merge # Optional string - One of “merge”, “squash” or “rebase”.
-The merge method the PR will be merged with defaults to “merge” if not set
+    merge_method: merge # Optional string - Merge method the PR wull be merged with.
+One of “merge”, “squash” or “rebase”.
+Default: “merge”
 ```

 ###### Responds with